+For all our experiments, we employ the widely used version of InstructGPT (\texttt{text-davinci-003}) as the model.
+We set the temperature to 0 to ensure the reproducibility of our experiments.
+We decided not to use chat models such as ChatGPT and GPT-4, as they demonstrate inconsistent results across multiple runs, even when we use the frozen snapshot with the temperature set at 0.
+We hypothesize that, while the model parameters remain static, the tokenizer may be subject to changes over time, leading to differing outcomes.
+Given the sensitivity of temporal information to tokenization and our commitment to reproducibility, we opt not to include ChatGPT in our experiments.
+For the retrieval model, we utilize DrQA \citep{drqa}.
+For the sentence embedding model, we use SimCSE \citep{simcse}.
 Prior efforts of temporal question answering (\citealp{chen2021dataset}; \citealp{dhingra-etal-2022-time}; \citealp{Livska2022StreamingQAAB}) followed the evaluation protocol of the SQuAD 2.0 benchmark \cite{rajpurkar-etal-2018-know}, using exact match and token-level F1 score.
 However, these two metrics (EM and token-F1) are not suitable for evaluating questions with multiple answers, because the SQuAD benchmark takes the max score for all the possible answers.
 However, for the temporal QA task, there are many cases where multiple answers are valid for a given temporal query.
 For example, executive officials may have multiple positions in different companies.
 To this end, we first define the strict exact match (\textbf{SEM}) score.
 Predictions will only be considered correct if all the gold answers are matched for a given question.
 We also evaluate our methods by answer-level F1 score (\textbf{F1}), which is a stricter metric compared to token-level F1 score.
-Note that \textbf{SEM}, EM, and \textbf{F1} are equivalent for a single-answer question.